silinternational/ecs-deploy/README.md

                                             Max definitions causes all task revisions not matching criteria to be deregistered, even if they're created manually.
                                             Script will only perform deregistration if deployment succeeds.
-        --enable-rollback             Rollback task definition if new version is not running before TIMEOUT -v | --verbose                Verbose output
+        --enable-rollback             Rollback task definition if new version is not running before TIMEOUT --skip-deployments-check      Skip deployments check for services that takes to long to drain old tasks -v | --verbose                Verbose output
              --version                Display the version